skuydi/binaryGame/README.md

 # Arduino Binary Game

-A fast and educational **binary conversion game** for Arduino, using switches as binary inputs, a TM1637 7-segment display for the number to guess, a MAX7219 8-digit display for the binary representation, a NeoPixel ring for score animation, and a buzzer for feedback.
+**Binary conversion game** for Arduino, using switches as binary inputs, a TM1637 7-segment display for the number to guess, a MAX7219 8-digit display for the binary representation, a NeoPixel ring for score animation, and a buzzer for feedback.
 Convert random decimal numbers to binary as quickly as possible, within a time limit and with multiple difficulty levels!

 ---